red0124/sgc/README.md

 // this custom allocator uses an unordered_set to store
 // the addresses of the allocated memory blocks
+// can't think of a simpler one, just a malloc wraper,
-// perevents leaks and double freeing SGC_INIT_STATIC(UNORDERED_SET, long, 100, set);
+// a bit pointless but perevents leaks and double freeing

+SGC_INIT_STATIC(UNORDERED_SET, long, 100, set);
 set used_addrs;